 According to respondents, the reason for digital authoritarianism is because state authorities want to establish sovereign control over online information space.
-This explains why multiple states have adopted measures to control the flow of data in and out of their national borders and isolate 'domestic' internet from the global network.
-Hence imposing new cross-border data transfer and storage restrictions, as well as centralizing technical infrastructure as a necessary protection for user privacy, to improve cyber-security threats against threats posed globally (Glowacka et al, 2021).
+This explains why multiple states have adopted measures to control the flow of data in and out of their national borders and isolate "domestic" internet from the global network.
+Hence imposing new cross-border data transfer and storage restrictions, as well as centralizing technical infrastructure as a necessary protection for user privacy, to improve cybersecurity threats against threats posed globally (Glowacka et al., 2021).
+Of all the responses on digital authoritarianism, only three stood out.
+Interviewee A-1 described digital authoritarianism as "the way that many leaders around the world wield the power of the internet and technology to gain or solidify control over their people."
+Interviewee A-2 described it as "the use of IT, social media to control populations usually by government"; while Interviewee A-3 said: "Digital authoritarianism is the use of the internet and it's many social media variants by leaders with authoritarian or dictatorial tendencies; a means by which governments and business entities control their citizens through technology."

 Summarily, 17 respondents believe that digital authoritarianism began in Nigeria "Since the early 2000s from the advent of the internet in Nigeria but became more vicious since the current government and in particular with the enacting of the Cybercrimes Act of 2015.
-It escalated in 2021 when government suspended Twitter.
-For disseminators of information, who ought to be well informed on issues pertaining to their profession, some responses from respondents reinforce the notion that some online media professionals do not adequately know/understand digital authoritarianism or when it started in Nigeria as can be seen in the following responses: "Not quite sure but can't be recent;" "Digital authoritarianism began at the dawn of the millennium and blossomed with the growth and advancement of democracy and technology which gave the people the impetus to increasingly question how their lives are being run by their leadership;" One interviewee said "March 29, 1984, "Buhari's administration," while another said: "Around 2015 shortly after the onset of the Bihari administration"; and "It is safe to declare that it started with the advent of social media."
+It escalated in 2021 when government suspended Twitter".
+For disseminators of information, who ought to be well informed on issues pertaining to their profession, some responses from respondents reinforce the notion that some online media professionals do not adequately know/understand digital authoritarianism or when it started in Nigeria as can be seen in the following responses: "Not quite sure but can't be recent"; "Digital authoritarianism began at the dawn of the millennium and blossomed with the growth and advancement of democracy and technology which gave the people the impetus to increasingly question how their lives are being run by their leadership."
+One interviewee said "March 29, 1984, "Buhari's administration," while another said: "Around 2015 shortly after the onset of the Bihari administration," and "It is safe to declare that it started with the advent of social media."
 These responses support the need to build the capacity and increase awareness and knowledge of media professionals on the control and regulation digital authoritarianism in the country.

 Another important finding is that some journalists who are transiting to digital journalism from the traditional media do not understand the concept of digital authoritarianism and are therefore not in a position to protect or defend their rights.
 One of the journalists interviewed actually asked for an explanation of what digital authoritarianism was about?
-This is probably why Roberts and Ali stated that countering new threats to democracy and digital rights requires new evidence, awareness and capacity.
-The data is not available, but some journalists in Nigeria are not even aware of the media laws and the contents of Cybersecurity law of 2015 or the Freedom of Information (FOI) Act of 2011 relating to guidelines for their operation.
+This is probably why Roberts and Ali stated that countering new threats to democracy and digital rights requires new evidence, awareness, and capacity.
+The data is not available, but some journalists in Nigeria are not even aware of the media laws and the contents of Cybersecurity Law of 2015 or the Freedom of Information (FOI) Act of 2011 relating to guidelines for their operation.